sketchplugins/plugin-directory/README.md

 - [Shadows Utilities](https://github.com/iarthstar/Shadows-Utilities), by iarthstar: Plugin to copy paste shadows across layers
 - [Shared Style Finder](https://github.com/sonburn/shared-style-finder), by Jason Burns: Find instances of a shared layer or text style.
 - [Shared Styles Hierarchy](https://github.com/mathieudutour/sketch-styles-hierarchy), by Mathieu Dutour: Organize your shared styles using the layers list, create a hierarchy where children inherit properties from their parent.
-- [Shared Text Styles](https://github.com/nilshoenson/shared-text-styles), by Nils Hoenson: Easily import and export your Text Styles in Sketch.
 - [Single Border](https://github.com/sureskumar/single-border), by Sures Kumar: Add single borders with advanced controls.
 - [Sketch a Sketch](https://github.com/mathieudutour/sketch-a-sketch), by Mathieu Dutour: Bringing the iconic knobs from the famous toy to Sketch.
 - [Sketch Action](https://github.com/onmyway133/sketch-action), by Khoa Pham: Spotlight in Sketch